Skip to content

 • CPU-Z - detailed properties of CPU and RAM

-• CrystalDiskMark - industry standard storage benchmark
+• CrystalDiskInfo and CrystalDiskMark - industry standard storage diagnostics and benchmark

 • FanControl - fan/pump control utility with highly customizable curves.
 A must have for thermally challenged builds